brackeen/calculate-widget/README.md

 * Numbers with leading zeros are treated as decimal literals, not octal.
 * After parsing the input to a grammar tree, it emits the tree to standard JavaScript source code, and executes it using `eval()`.

-## Building from source

-The source is organized as an Ant-based NetBeans project.
-(NetBeans isn't required - you just need Apache Ant.)
-Requires Mac OS X, of course.

 ## Credits
 * ANTLR by Terence Parr.